Obama offers short and long-term help for areas hit by Sandy

-STATEN ISLAND, New York (Reuters) - President Barack Obama on Thursday pledged ongoing federal support for areas still digging out of the damage caused by Superstorm Sandy two weeks ago, and said that the area needed a long-term recovery plan.
+STATEN ISLAND, New York, Nov 15 (Reuters) - President Barack Obama on Thursday pledged ongoing federal support for areas still digging out of the damage caused by Superstorm Sandy two weeks ago, and said that the area needed a long-term recovery plan.

 “There’s a lot of short-term immediate stuff that has to be dealt with and we are going to make sure we stay here as long as people need that immediate help,” he told a collection of elected officials, volunteers and survivors after surveying parts of New York that were hit hard by the storm.